BeneWim/ACTHProject/README.md

 Project summary:
   Goal of the Project:
-    Prosses the Information about the Greek and Roman Art Department.
+   Answer the question: Has the reception of artifacts at the MET changed over time in terms of their type, artist, culture, size and credit-line?
   Design Choices:

   Division of group work: